 You can use quotes, “keyword,” to indicate phrase match or brackets, [keyword], to indicate exact match.
 If you don’t use these, then you will appear on all searches that include the keywords.

 Another term that is important to know is negative keywords.
 These are the keywords you don’t want to appear on.
 You can see which keywords you have been found in the keyword section.
 Add all the keywords you don’t want to continue to appear on to your negative keywords.

 The budget should always be small in the beginning.
 Start by using a budget of $5-10/day and see what keywords convert into sales or subscribers.
 Then add the keywords that don’t convert to your negative keywords and scale up your budget on the keywords that do convert.

 This is set up in the targeting section, where you can adjust your bid with a percentage.
-You can for example decrease your bid by 50% on tablet and mobile and get cheaper clicks on these devices.
-Decrease the budget with 100% to disable a device.
+You can, for example, decrease your bid by 50% on tablet and mobile and get cheaper clicks on these devices.
+Decrease the budget by 100% to disable a device.

 Now you need to take action and get started with your ads on Google or Bing.
 Start with one and expand to another later on.
 Keep in mind that both advertising services can generate traffic from other search engines as well.
 The 6 steps will help you generate website traffic from search engines with ease.

 Remember to start with a low daily budget to see what works best for your business and niche.
 Then scale up your budget as you figure out what converts.
 This will give you the best value for your money.